debianw/redux-training/README.md

 ## Development
 To start hacking into this app, first run `npm install` to grab all the dependencies.
 Then start the dev server with `npm run dev`.

-When you start the `dev` environment, you will see the [Redux DevTools](https://github.com/gaearon/redux-devtools) stacked in your app.
-You can hide it with `control+h` or change its position with `control+q`.

 ## Testing
 You can test the app by running `npm test` - that will lint your `sass` and `js` files and then run the tests.
 If you want to run your tests continuosly, then run `npm run ci`.